Qbricks/qbricks.github.io/README.md

 It is developed at the [CEA LIST](http://www-list.cea.fr/en/) institute of [Université Paris-Saclay](https://www.universite-paris-saclay.fr/en) in collaboration with [LMF](https://lmf-paris-saclay.fr/newsite/).

-Please read our [ESOP 21 article](https://github.com/Qbricks/Qbricks/files/6414099/final--ESOP-2021.pdf) for a longer introduction to Qbricks.
+Please read our [final--ESOP-2021.pdf](https://github.com/Qbricks/qbricks.github.io/files/6414263/final--ESOP-2021.pdf) for an introduction to Qbricks.
 A tutorial redaction is under progress.